FlavioLeccese92/Rduinoiot/README.md

 API](https://create.arduino.cc/iot/) with R. Functions allow to exploit [API methods](https://www.arduino.cc/reference/en/iot/api) for many purposes, manage your Arduino devices and dashboards and access to the data produced by sensors and sketches.
+This is not an official library by Arduino.

 ## Installation